Growth in groups: ideas and perspectives: Growth in permutation groups

 Another key source of ideas came from existing work on Classification-free results on subgroups of $\Sym(n)$.
 The Classification of Finite Simple Groups is a result whose first proof spanned many volumes; its acceptance was gradual -- even the date of its completion, at some point in the 80s, is unclear.
 Thus, there was an interest in what \cite{Bab82} called ``intelligible proofs of the asymptotic consequences of the Classification Theorem''.
 Work in this direction includes \cite{Bab82}, \cite{Pyb93} and \cite{LP}.

 Precisely because this work had combinatorial, relatively elementary bases, it turned out to be very robust: that is, these are results on the size of subgroups that can be generalized to any subsets that grow slowly under multiplication.
-(The basic idea here is as in the orbit-stabilizer theorem and its consequences (\S \ref{subs:joro}): these are bounds on the size of a subgroup $H$ that are based on maps or processes that multiply $H$ by itself a few times ($\leq k$ times, say); thus, if instead of having a subgroup $H$ we have a set $A$, we still have a result -- just one where $H$ gets replaced sometimes by $A$ and sometimes by $A^k$.)
+(The basic idea here is as in the orbit-stabilizer theorem and its consequences (\S \ref{subs:joro}): these are bounds on the size of a subgroup $H$ that are based on maps or processes that multiply $H$ by itself a few times ($\leq k$ times, say); thus, if instead of having a subgroup $H$ we have a set $A$, we still have a result -- just one where $H$ gets replaced sometimes by $A$ and sometimes by $A^k$, as we shall see.)

-Just as a generalization of \cite{LP} played an important role in both \cite{MR2436141} and \cite{BGT}, a generalization of \cite{Bab82} and \cite{Pyb93} plays an important role in \cite{HS}.
-What \cite{HS} uses is not the final result\footnote{Namely, that a doubly transitive group $G<S_n$ other than $A_n$ or $S_n$ satisfies $|G|<\exp(\exp (1.18 \sqrt{\log n}))$ for $n$ greater than a constant \cite[Thm.~1.1]{Bab82}.
-Pyber \cite{Pyb93} improved this to $|G|\leq n^{O((\log n)^2)}$.} in \cite{Bab82}, but rather an intermediate result, the ``splitting lemma''.
+Just as a generalization of \cite{LP} played an important role in both \cite{MR2436141} and \cite{BGT}, a generalization of \cite{Bab82} and \cite{Pyb93} plays an important role in \cite{MR3152942}.
+What \cite{MR3152942} uses is not the final result in \cite{Bab82}, but rather an intermediate result, the ``splitting lemma''.
 This is a result based on what is called the {\em probabilistic method} in combinatorics (generally, as in \cite{MR1885388}, traced back to Erd\H{o}s).
 This method is based on the observation that, if we show that something happens with positive probability, then it happens sometimes; thus, if we impose a convenient distribution (often the uniform one) on some initial objects, and we obtain that they then satisfy a certain property with positive probability, we have shown that a configuration of objects satisfying the property exists.
 The objects in \cite{Bab82} are elements of a group $H$.
-Now, we, in \cite{HS}, do not have the right to choose elements of $H$ at random; to do so would be to assume what we are trying to prove, namely, a small bound on the diameter.
+Now, we, in \cite{MR3152942}, do not have the right to choose elements of $H$ at random; to do so would be to assume what we are trying to prove, namely, a small bound on the diameter.
 Instead (as in \cite{BBS04}) we mimic the effects of a uniform distribution by means of a random walk; since the set $\{1,2,\dotsc,n\}$ being acted upon is small, a short random walk is enough to give a distribution very close to uniform.